Access

 Because we are an underground museum, JORVIK can feel somewhat claustrophobic when it gets crowded.
 Noise levels are generally never very high, but if the museum starts to become overwhelming, you are welcome to leave and come back at any point.
 All our tickets are valid for a full 12 months, so you can return at any time in those 12 months – and as many times as you like!

 Our quietest periods are during the Winter months, and most days after 2pm.
-You can always contact our Reservations team ([email protected] or 01904 615505) to determine the best time for your visit.
+You can always contact our reservations team at [email protected] or on 01904 615505 to determine the best time for your visit.

 To access our Shop at the end of your visit, you will need to go back up in the lift then leave through our Admissions doors, re-entering the shop through the external door to the right as you exit the Admissions area.